heri/studiozenkai/content/post/bots.md

 ## Bots in a mobile world

 In East Africa or Asia, there is prevalence of text as user interface.
-When the West worked on interfaces with lush animation, text messages provides mobile banking and commerce elsewhere.
+When the West worked on rich graphic interfaces with lush animation, text messages provides mobile banking, mobile communication and commerce elsewhere.

 Text messages are personal and asynchronous.
 With each text, the other party would get more information and provide even better service.
 Ultimately, it is a transparent interface with the promise of better meaning and deeper relationship.